wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/workplace-analytics-r-package/includes/r-package.md

 - **Cutting edge data science** - A  wide range of packages in R enable quick and effective implementation of data science techniques.
 - **Reproducibility** - Code-based workflows make it easy to replicate analysis.
 R as a tool promotes this good practice.
 - **Efficiency and scalability** - You can use R to analyze large datasets.
 Applying the R functions and automated processes reduce routine analysis time.
-- **Integration and extensibility** - R offers access to a wide range of packages with advanced functions that you can use to create advanced, in-depth analysis and seamlessly add to an R workflow.
+- **Integration and extensibility** - R offers access to a wide range of packages with advanced functions.
+You can use these functions to create advanced, in-depth analysis and seamlessly add to an R workflow.

 ## What can you do with the wpa R package?

-The wpa R package includes many essential and advanced functions and features to help you deliver advanced analytics using cutting edge data science and create and maintain a streamlined data science workflow without switching over to a different solution.
+The wpa R package includes many essential and advanced functions and features.
+These functions and features use cutting edge data science to help you deliver advanced analytics and create and maintain a streamlined data science workflow without switching over to a different solution.

 There are over 160 different functions in the wpa R package.
 The image below summarizes the available features in the package.
-It includes essential features analysts find useful regardless of the level of complexity of their analysis, and more advanced features that make use of advanced capabilities in the R ecosystem.
+It includes essential features analysts find useful regardless of the level of complexity of their analysis, and more advanced features that make use of advanced data science capabilities in R.

 > [!div class="centered"]
 > ![Summary of wpa functions](../media/wpa-function-summary.png)